kubernetes-sigs/cluster-api-provider-cloudstack/docs/book/src/clustercloudstack/configuration.md

 > ```bash
 > clusterctl generate cluster capi-quickstart --flavor <flavor> --list-variables
 > ```
-> See clusterctl documentation for further details about *flavors*.
+> Only one flavor can be specified at a time.
+See clusterctl documentation for further details about *flavors*.

 In order to fetch the configuration parameters via the terminal, please install [cmk][cmk-download] and [jq][jq-download]